m-webster/codeDistancePYPI/README.md

 Mark Webster, Abe Jacob and Oscar Higgott

 # Installation
-To install the python library, use pip install codedistance
+To install the python library, use

+    pip install codedistance

+If you wish to make changes to the source code or run the examples from the package, you can also download the codebase from the [github page](https://github.com/m-webster/codeDistancePYPI), create a virtual environment, navigate to the local copy of the codebase and run:

+    pip install -e .

 Certain distance-finding algorithms require installation of external packages:

 1. dist_m4_RW and dist_m4_CC: require compilation of the C library from https://github.com/QEC-pages/dist-m4ri/ and
 2. magmaMinWeight, magmaMinWord and magmaWEDist: requires a Magma licence https://magma.maths.usyd.edu.au/magma/ and magma binary on system path
-3. DistRndGAP: requires GAP https://www.gap-system.org/ with Guava https://gap-packages.github.io/guava/ and QDistRnd package https://qec-pages.github.io/QDistRnd/ and dist_m4ri on system path
+3. DistRndGAP: requires GAP https://www.gap-system.org/ with Guava https://gap-packages.github.io/guava/ and QDistRnd package https://qec-pages.github.io/QDistRnd/ and gap binary on system path
-4. CLISATDist: requies a SAT solver binary on the system path - by default this is cashwmaxsatcoreplus which is available from https://maxsat-evaluations.github.io/2023
+4. CLISATDist: requies a SAT solver binary on the system path - by default this is cashwmaxsatcoreplus which runs only on Unix systems and is available from https://maxsat-evaluations.github.io/2023
 5. qubitserfBZ and qubitserfMM: requires compiliation of the C library from https://github.com/qubitserfed/Qubitserf.
 By default, this results in an executable called "interface".
-This binary should be renamed qubitserf and accessible on the system path
+This binary should be renamed qubitserf and be accessible on the system path

+To compile on a Windows machine we recommend using Cygwin with the packages listed  [here](https://www.codefull.net/2015/12/essential-cygwin-development-packages/).

 # Main Distance-Finding Functions